-General and ATAR courses are offered.
+General courses are offered.
 The course focuses on two plays per year, one Australian contemporary play and a play from a country other than Australia.
 Both realistic and non-realistic theatre is studied as well as extending theatre history which includes ritual, ancient Greek theatre, medieval theatre and contemporary theatre styles.
 Students become a lot more independent and work on tasks associated with these theatrical forms.
 There is also a focus on design and production team roles such as lighting, sound, set design, costume design and publicity.
 Upper School students also work towards creating their own monologue or duologue for performance.
 An integral part of Upper School is attendance at no more than three professional productions per year.

 An integral part of Drama courses is attendance at professional theatre productions and students are encouraged to attend.
 Dianella Secondary College has also run programmes in association with the Migrant Centre and “Filmbites” in conjunction with the City of Stirling.
-We have developed a partnership with The WA Youth Theatre Company (WAYTCo) who have provided our students with the opportunity to perform in the Fringe Festival of Perth in 2018 and other productions outside of school.
+We have developed a partnership with The WA Youth Theatre Company (WAYTCo) who have provided our students with the opportunity to perform in the Fringe Festival of Perth in 2018, 2019 and 2020 and other productions outside of school.
 WAYTCo have also run extensive performance workshops after school.
 Dianella Secondary College is also part of the Festival of Perth Partner Schools Program and receive invitations to Festival of Perth performances and workshops.
 Drama courses enable students to experiment, use their imagination and try hands on skills that will prove useful in future career paths.

 HEAD OF LEARNING AREA